the-turing-way/the-turing-way/book/website/project-design/data-governance/bigcode_casestudy.md

 Selecting repositories based on licenses is only the first step, however, so this approach is complemented by also giving repository owners the ability to opt out of having their repositories included in The Stack, described further in the Data Management & Opt-out section.
 * **Data selection**: One of the goals of BigCode is to give developers agency over their source code and let them decide whether or not it can be used to develop and evaluate LLMs.
 Software developers typically rely on licenses to express how they want their work to be re-used; in particular, developers who choose Open Source licenses often do so because they want their code to be broadly re-used.
 This motivated us to start by selecting data from repositories that met the following criteria
   * The repository has an open source license attached - open source, while chosen for very different reasons by different people, typically indicates a willingness to have one's work reused or adapted
   * The license does not have an attribution clause - attribution is a difficult technical problem for code LLMs.
-Since we cannot guarantee that the model will be used in a way that attributes its generations to specific training data in a way that satisfies the intent of the licensor, we chose to only keep licenses without an attribution clause
+Since they cannot guarantee that the model will be used in a way that attributes its generations to specific training data in a way that satisfies the intent of the licensor, they chose to only keep licenses without an attribution clause
-* **Data updates**: For as long as we are maintaining The Stack dataset, we will provide regular updates to the dataset to remove data that has been flagged since the last version.
+* **Data updates**: For as long as they are maintaining The Stack dataset, they will provide regular updates to the dataset to remove data that has been flagged since the last version.
 This includes data that has been opted out, and data that was flagged as containing PII, malicious code or using a non-permissive license since the previous release.
 The current plan is to update the dataset every 3 months, although the schedule may change based on the volume of requests received.
-If we are not in a position to continue maintaining the dataset, we plan to stop distributing it in its current format and update its terms of use to limit its range of applications further.
+If they are not in a position to continue maintaining the dataset, they plan to stop distributing it in its current format and update its terms of use to limit its range of applications further.

 ### Data Management & Opt-Out